sowa-gregory/payload2vbs_converter/readme.md

 ## VBS limitations

 Excel VBS limits size of individual string used as function parameters.
-If large amount of strings are presented inside the script, it Excel prevents from saving worksheet content.
-Therefore generated script uses relatively short string constants.
+If large amount of strings are presented inside the script, Excel prevents from saving worksheet content.
+This is the reason, why generated script uses relatively short string constants.

 Another limitation is related to maximum number of lines in one procedure.
 The size of individual code blocks must be controlled.
 The tool automatically splits generated code into many separated procedures.